-- Completion of The Ambrose Experience (UNI 101) (mandatory during one of the first two semesters of study) - Completion of a total of 120 credits (as outlined above) - A minimum of 72 credits must be taken at the 200-level or higher - A maximum of 72 credits taken in any one discipline - A Cumulative Grade Point Average (CGPA) of at least 2.0, with a CGPA of at least 2.0 in Music (MU) courses - Must complete piano proficiency requirement see Music Department for details
+- Completion of The Ambrose Experience (UNI 101) (This course is required for all programs, and must be completed within the first two semesters of enrolment.
+Students who do not complete UNI 101 may not be permitted to continue in their program.) - Completion of a total of 120 credits (as outlined above) - A minimum of 72 credits must be taken at the 200-level or higher - A maximum of 72 credits taken in any one discipline - A Cumulative Grade Point Average (CGPA) of at least 2.0, with a CGPA of at least 2.0 in Music (MU) courses

-- Must participate in University Singers in the first two semesters of the program - Must participate in an ensemble for at least 6 semesters registered as a full-time student - Must complete ten-hour service requirement each semester registered as a full-time student
+- Must complete piano proficiency requirement see Music Department for details - Must participate in University Singers in the first two semesters of the program - Must participate in an ensemble for at least 6 semesters registered as a full-time student - Must complete ten-hour service requirement each semester registered as a full-time student